impact of coronavirus on study abroad programs

 What are the financial implications of committing to a program if it is then canceled?

 Students will receive a full refund for any fees paid to the OEA.
 The refund process will be initiated after May 29th.
 Students should contact the host university or affiliate provider for options on fees paid to that entity.

 What happens to my scholarship or financial aid funding if my study abroad program is canceled?

 Students who received a scholarship from the OEA may defer their scholarship to the spring 2021 term.
 No awards will be disbursed for fall 2020.
 Students not deferring to spring 2021 are welcome to reapply for an award for a later semester.
 The scholarships will be available through the Niner Scholars Portal when it opens in October.
 For other scholarships specific to study abroad but not administered by the OEA, students will need to contact the administrators of that scholarship directly regarding the status of their scholarship.
 Additionally, as long as the student remains enrolled at UNC Charlotte, their financial aid will remain intact.
-Financial aid adjustments for students studying abroad had not been made at the time of the fall cancellation announcement
+This is because financial aid adjustments for students studying abroad in the fall had not been made at the time of the fall cancellation announcement

 Can I move my OEA program application to a new term?

 Yes!
 The OEA wants you to have an international experience during your time as a 49er.
 We are happy to assist you with planning a future semester abroad.
 Refer to our homepage for ways you can schedule a virtual advising appointment with an advisor.

 Will my fall study abroad program acceptance automatically transfer if I defer to Spring 2021?

 The OEA will transfer as many application components to a future application as possible, although some components may need to be resubmitted for University approval.
 All fees paid to the OEA can be applied to a Spring 2021 application.
 However, official acceptance will be at the discretion of the host institution.